Skip to main content

 BMP Design and Construction

-• Projects including both BMP design and its construction (See Section D.4. for funding restrictions for design costs.)
+- Projects including both BMP design and its construction (See Notice of Funding Opportunity for funding restrictions for design costs.)

 Funding

-Green Infrastructure Grant Opportunities utilizes funds distributed by the State of Illinois generated under the Build Illinois Bond Fund.
-Illinois EPA expects to award a total of $5,000,000 annually beginning FY2021-FY2025 and anticipates distributing this amount across two (2) to ten (10) awards per year.
+Green Infrastructure Grant Opportunities (GIGO) utilizes funds distributed by the State of Illinois generated under the Build Illinois Bond Fund.
+Illinois EPA's Notice of Funding Opportunity includes $5,000,000 in funding for projects that will improve water quality in Illinois.
 GIGO has a set maximum total grant award of $2,500,000 with a minimum grant award of $75,000.
 No more than 50 percent of the program total, per funding cycle, shall be allocated to any one applicant or project.

 GIGO is a reimbursement program.
 The grantee must perform the work, pay project costs, and submit an invoice with supporting documentation before Illinois EPA will reimburse the grantee for any approved eligible costs.
 Illinois EPA shall only make reimbursements to the grantee and shall reimburse the grantee no more frequently than monthly.